ygemici/osz/loader/README.md

 You can compress it with gzip or "z" flag, but note that currently only EFI version supports decompression.

-2. Create FS0:\BOOTBOOT directory, and copy the archive you've created into it.
+2. Create FS0:\BOOTBOOT directory on ESP, and copy the archive you've created into it.
 If you want, create a text file named [CONFIG](https://github.com/bztsrc/osz/blob/master/etc/CONFIG) there too, and put your [environment variables](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md) there.
-Start it with a comment "// BOOTBOOT" and fill up with newlines so that the file became exactly 4096 bytes (1 page) long.
+            Fill up with newlines so that the file became exactly 4096 bytes (1 page) long.
 Temporary variables will be copied there.

 ```
 // BOOTBOOT Options